 Devin was like, ‘I’m better than Jordan.’
 I’m like how did you figure that?
 He was like, ‘What can Jordan do that I can’t do?
 Jordan never had 70 at Boston.‘ I was like ‘Yeah, but MJ could play defense and dunk on people.
 You don’t do either one yet.
 You have a lot of room to grow.‘Earl Watson, In The Zone

 Don’t get it twisted; Booker wasn’t being literal.
 At least I hope so.
 But I love the mentality.
 I love the standard he’s holding himself to.
 Even Watson has said it; it’s not the mindset you challenge as a coach.
 You have to let it take form.
 You have to let him believe it because belief is stronger than reality.

 And over the years, Booker’s constant improvements show he’s in the right mindset.
 That’s why I have no doubt about the guy.
 He just has to keep doing what he’s doing.
 The team’s success will come, and when it does, no one will be able to say he’s putting up empty numbers.
 Just be patient.

-BTW, would you give Booker the edge over Kobe and MJ in any of these ten categories?
+BTW, would you give Booker the edge over Kobe and Jordan in any of these ten categories?